Baby Trend Expedition Double Review

 Ease of Use

-The Expedition is harder to use than some of the top-ranked double stroller competition, despite having lots of features parents want.
+The Expedition is harder to use than some of the best double stroller competition, despite having lots of features parents want.
 During the testing of each testing metric, we perform a sub-set of detailed testing that is weighted and makes up the total metric score.
-Below we share more testing result details for the sub-testing that make up the ease of use metric.

 Ease of use is important because it impacts your daily experience when using the stroller.